Postdoctoral Residency in Laboratory Animal Medicine

 The primary goals of the program are to teach the knowledge, methodological skills, and scholarly work habits that will enable trainees to conduct research; confidently and competently work clinically with laboratory animals; and to advance knowledge in biology and medicine.

 Clinical duties, pathology responsibilites and research completion are intermingled throughout the duration of the three year program.
-Rotations include the clinical medicine, pathology and IACUC units.
-The postdoctoral students also attend two weekly one-hour seminars that cover a variety of laboratory animal medicine, pathology and experimental research topics.
-During this initial year, the trainee will have many interactions with UW investigators, offering an opportunity to locate a research mentor in their area of interest for the second phase of their training.
+Additional rotations include instruction in the areas of the IACUC, rodent health monitoring and environmental enrichment.
+Postdoctoral students also attend two weekly one-hour seminars that cover a variety of laboratory animal medicine, pathology and experimental research topics.

-The overall goal of remaining three years (Phase II) of the training program is to complete a biomedical research project.
+The trainee is expected to complete a biomedical research project as part of the training program.
 The trainee will learn methodological skills and scholarly work habits that will lead to a successful career in biomedical research.
 This is accomplished through the mentor relationship with an established scientist and full participation in a research project.
-Specific objectives include the instruction of trainees in the principles of experimental design, statistics, data collection, grant writing, the preparation of manuscripts, and the ethical principles of research, including animal experimentation and the humane care and use of laboratory animals.
-Opportunities for advanced degrees are available.
+At the start of the program, the trainee will be encouraged, and assisted with, identifying a research mentor in their area of interest to complete their research training.
+Specific objectives of this portion of the program include the instruction of trainees in the principles of experimental design, statistics, data collection, grant writing, the preparation of manuscripts, and the ethical principles of research, including animal experimentation and the humane care and use of laboratory animals.

-Courses cover laboratory animal biology, techniques and methods for use of animals, current uses of induced and naturally-occurring animal models, diseases and care of laboratory animals, and discussions of the ethical questions surrounding animal use.
+Courses cover laboratory animal biology, techniques and methods for use of animals, current uses of induced and naturally-occurring animal models, diseases and care of laboratory animals, facility design, regulations governing laboratory animal medicine, and discussions of the ethical questions surrounding animal use.